-‘She’s A Fighter’: 11-year-old Hit By Car Remains In Critical Condition
+‘She’s A Fighter’: 11-Year-Old Hit By Car Remains In Critical Condition

 “This bears a very good reminder to us that whether a bus is pulled over on the side of the road and whether the stop arm is out or not, we need to take extra care around buses.
 They involve children, and if it is stopped, it’s probably because of a child,” said John Elder, with Minneapolis police.

-The girl, identified as 11-year-old Shianne Williams, was hit around 5 p.m. at 23rd Avenue and Penn Avenue where police found her on the sidewalk.
-She was rushed to North Memorial hospital with critical injuries.
-She remains in intensive care.
+The girl, identified as 11-year-old Shianne Dean, was hit around 5 p.m. at 23rd Avenue and Penn Avenue where police found her on the sidewalk.

 Her mother, LaTonya Williams, said she was at home when it happened.
-The aide on the bus ran to her home to let her know what happened.
+The aide on the bus ran to her house to tell her about the incident.

 “She’s a fighter,” Williams said.
 “It ain’t time for her to go yet.
 She’s coming home.”

-Since Friday night, the swelling in her brain has gone down, her family says she is doing better.
-But she still has a long way to go.
+Since Friday night, the swelling in her brain has gone down and her family says she is doing better, but she still has a long way to go.